 ・Name your file as follows ("contest", "e", "first name" then "family name" with a single space in between) in all lower case letters:

-Japanese-to-English category: contest e your name (e.g., contest e john smith)
+contest e your name (e.g., contest e john doe)

 ・Submissions will be confirmed by return email to be sent by mid-November.

-・You can enter both categories but only one entry per person is allowed in each category.
+・You can enter both Japanese-to-English and English-to-Japanese categories but only one entry per person is allowed in each category.